 Beef and Snap Pea Tagine with Sweet Onions and Apricot Mrouzia

-This dish is complex in flavor but is very easy to put together.
+This dish is complex in flavor but is very easy to put together and can be one of your perfect Moroccan dinner recipes.
 Don’t be thrown off by the combination of fruit, vegetables, and meat.
 It’s very common in Morocco to mix these together.
 I serve this over barley but you can use rice, couscous, or eat it as is with some good bread.

 Lamb Kebabs with Pomegranate Molasses and Mint Dipping Sauce